sixcrm/SixCRMServerless/controllers/analytics/queries/events_facet/README.md

 ---
 ### Query notes

-Displays the number of distinct subaffiliate_3, subaffiliate_3 and number of all transactions
+Displays the number of distinct facets,facets themselves and number of all transactions

 ---
 ## Results: